benber86/curve-blog/content/posts/curve-users/index.md

 <canvas id="ethWorthViolinChart"></canvas>
 </div>

-Hour glass shape overall really shows that most users keep their wealth on the chain on which they interact with Curve

 ## Other protocols used

+Cross referencing with DeBank data again, we can also look at the other DeFi protocols used by Curve users.
-Based on their positions in early August 2024 as reported by Debank.
-Positions on other protocols worth less than $100 were filtered out.
+Positions worth less than $100 were filtered out.
-What's interesting is also what's not there (or insignificant): for instance Curve LPs very rarely LP on other DEXes such as Uniswap or Velodrome

 <script src="../../js/curve-users/protoverlap.js"></script>
 <div>